-St. John's Wort While Breastfeeding
+St. John’s Wort for Postpartum Depression

-Are you considering St. John's Wort {SJW} for postpartum depression?
+Are you considering St. John's Wort (SJW) for postpartum depression?

-Even though It’s become the most popular alternative to pharmaceuticals for depression in Europe and the US, it's so much more than the "depression herb".
+Even though it’s become the most popular alternative to pharmaceuticals for depression in Europe and the US, it's so much more than the "depression herb".

 Let's dive in.

-Here's my promise to you, by the end of this post you’ll understand the risk/benefit ratio and determine if SJW is right for you and the ONE person who should not take St. John’s wort.
+Here's my promise to you: by the end of this post, you’ll understand the risk/benefit ratio and determine if SJW is right for you and the ONE person who should not take St. John’s wort.

 St. John's Wort can be useful for some types of depression, but it also has great benefits for anxiety, grief, melancholia, estrogen clearance, and numbness due to nerve pains and/or damage.

-#1 St. John's Wort is considered a Level 2/3 by the German Commission E. in Dr. Aviva Romms's Book; Botanical Medicine for Women's Health¹.
+• #1 St. John's Wort is considered a Level 2/3 by the German Commission E. in Dr. Aviva Romms's Book; Botanical Medicine for Women's Health¹.

 • What does that mean?